iterate-ch/docs/cyberduck/share.md

 `````{tabs}
 ````{group-tab} Cyberduck

-Share the web link to open download or open the file in Google Docs.
+Choose *File → Share…*. to share the web link to open download or open the file in Google Docs.
 This will set the permission of the file to `reader/anyone`.
-Choose *File → Share…*.

 ````
 ````{group-tab} Mountain Duck

-Share the web link to open download or open the file in Google Docs.
+Choose *Share…* from the [context menu](../mountainduck/interface.md#share) to share the web link to open download or open the file in Google Docs.
 This will set the permission of the file to `reader/anyone`.
-Choose *Share…* from the [context menu](../mountainduck/interface.md#share).

 ```{image} ../cyberduck/_images/Share_File_Google_Drive_.png
 :alt: Share File Google Drive